Tax in Mali

 How does Mali's corporate tax work?

-What is the Malian VAT rate?
+What is Mali's TVA rate?

 How does Mali tax cryptoassets?